HimangiM/Just-Go-with-the-Flow-Self-Supervised-Scene-Flow-Estimation/README.md

    source src/commands/command_train_1nn_cycle_nuscenes_keep_interp_ons_full_fine_tune_kitti_1e4_cache.sh
    ```
 #### Evaluation
-   You can download the pretrained model from here.
+   You can download the pretrained model from Google Drive [link](https://drive.google.com/drive/folders/1ldakyGw4QxfhAQeykyoJG2iv8yNuAy5_?usp=sharing).
 To evaluate on the KITTI dataset, execute the script:

 ### Visualization
 You can use Open3d to visualize the results.
 A sample script is given in the